What is a Parenting Plan?

 A court’s authority to order parenting plans comes from section 61.13(2), Florida Statutes.
 That section sets out minimum required parenting plan provisions.
 For example, they include “time-sharing schedule arrangements” that specify when the child will be with each parent.

-You and child’s other parent may agree to a parenting plan.
+You and child’s other parent may agree to a parenting plan in Florida.
 Moreover, courts often prefer and approve agreed parenting plan provisions to those on which parents don’t agree.
 Still, the court need not approve your proposed plan.
 Instead, it may develop its own plan.
 The court may do that when it finds it’s best for your child.
 See Section 61.046(14)(a), Florida Statutes.

-Section 61.13(3) lists factors a court must consider when figuring out your child’s best interests.
+Section 61.13(3) lists factors a Florida judge must consider when figuring out your child’s best interests and adopting a parenting plan.
 Additionally, the court may consider any other factors.
 See Section 61.13(3)(t).

-A judge may modify your Parenting Plan.
-The judge can’t do that, however, unless one parent proves a “substantial change in circumstances” and that requested changes are in your child’s best interest.
+Under Florida law, a judge may modify your Parenting Plan.
+But the judge can’t do that unless one parent proves a “substantial change in circumstances” and that requested changes are in your child’s best interest.
 See Section 61.13(3, Florida Statutes and Wade v.
 Hirschman, 903 So.
 2d 928 (Fla.
 2005).
 These principles apply in paternity cases, too.
 Section 742.031(1), Florida Statutes.

 A parent seeking modification of parenting plan provisions must show: